talkvegantome/talkvegan-hugo/content/english/anti-vegan/pests.md

 > "...animals have one right--the right not to be treated as property."
 > - Gary Francione [Animals--Property or Persons?](https://law.bepress.com/rutgersnewarklwps/art21/)

-The ‘rights-based’ vegan may hold a position along the egalitarian lines of Tom Regan or the absolutist position of Gary Francione.
+The ‘rights-based’ vegan may hold a position along the egalitarian lines of Tom Regan or the abolitionist position of Gary Francione.
 Those holding these or similar views might argue that we should not cull a pest species as we simply cannot, and should not, choose to eradicate one species to protect another.
 Other actions to protect the endangered species may be permissable but violating the possum’s *equal* right to life is not an option.

 ### Utilitarian-based vegan